rdboone/Environmental-Informatics-Using-Research-Infrastructures-and-their-Data/docs/06-NEON_AOP.md

 ### Getting Started
 In this section we will compare NEON and GEDI LiDAR data by comparing the information that they both capture in the same location.
 NEON data are actually one of the datasets used by the GEDI mission to calibrate and validate GEDI waveforms, so this makes for a valuable comparison!

 In order to compare these data, we will need to download GEDI data that overlap a NEON site.
-Fortunately, Carlos Silva et al. have made a convenient R package clled `rGEDI` and <a href="https://cran.r-project.org/web/packages/rGEDI/vignettes/tutorial.html">this excellent tutorial hosted on CRAN</a> desribing how to work with GEDI data in R.
+Fortunately, Carlos Silva et al. have made a convenient R package clled `rGEDI` and <a href="https://cran.r-project.org/web/packages/rGEDI/vignettes/tutorial.html">this excellent tutorial hosted on CRAN</a> desribing how to work with GEDI data in R. [tutorial not currently available]

 However, GEDI data are currently only available to download per complete orbit, which means that the vast majority of the orbit's data does not fall within a NEON site.
 The GEDI orbit datasets come in HDF5 data format, and contain about 7Gb of data, so you may want to run the first few sections of this tutorial to get the GEDI download started, and refresh your memory of HDF5 files with NEON's <a href="https://www.neonscience.org/intro-hdf5-r-series">Intro to HDF5 series</a>.